Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 ## Treatment with hydroxychloroquine, azithromycin, and combination in patients hospitalized with COVID-19

-This paper was based on data analysis of patients who were hospitalized at the Henry Ford hospital system in Detroit form March 10, 2020 to May 2, 2020.
+This paper was based on data analysis of patients who were hospitalized at the Henry Ford hospital system in Detroit from March 10, 2020 to May 2, 2020.
 The patients were all treated based on the physician's discretion, and then, after the fact, they were grouped into four groups.

 1. Neither medication
 2. HCQ